-Join us for a photography workshop in Death Valley National Park to improve your photograph techniques and skills while visiting one of the most amazing and largest national parks in the United States.
+Join us for a photography workshop in Death Valley National Park to improve your photography techniques and skills while visiting one of the most amazing and largest national parks in the United States.
 We will traverse the vast landscape of Death Valley together in a large van while we discuss how we’ll approach each scene.
 We’ll see all of the most amazing sites at the best times of day, including the Racetrack Playa at sunset, Zabriskie point at sunrise, Badwater Salt Flats at Sunset, and Mesquite Flat Sand Dunes at sunrise.

 The next day we’ll start with the sunrise at Zabriskie point.
 This early morning will allow us to capture beautiful light on stunning rock formations with the endless salt flats below.
 We then make our way to Dante’s Peak, then on to Furnace Creek for a break.
 Then we move on to Artist’s Palette and the Devil’s Golf Course.
 The next iconic photo you will walk away with is of the Salt Flats at sunset.
 The repeating patterns and sweeping vistas at the flats will provide endless opportunities for the landscape photographer, while the detail in the salt will give the macro photographer the material of your dreams.